 The smell of roasting pig greeted us as we approached the old cabin.
 My aunts and grandmother were busy setting out foil-covered trays of tamales and pineapple upside-down cake.
-My uncles were trying to goad their white friends into eating hot pickled chilies.
+My uncles were trying to trick their white friends into eating hot pickled chilies.
 I knew to stay away from the mason jars completely.
-The sounds of laughter, tinkling glass and the squeak of the wooden picnic table was mixed with the far off melody of an acoustic guitar.
+The sounds of laughter, tinkling glass, and the squeak of the wooden picnic table mixed with the far off melody of an acoustic guitar.

-“There now mi Cielita.
-Stay close so Papa and Tia can watch you.”
+“There now, mi Cielita.
+Stay close, so Papa and Tia can watch you.”
 He sat me in the shade.
 My pink, rhinestone embellished sandals dangled from the old gray picnic bench.
-The sun was peeking in from behind the rim of his Panama hat.
+The sun was peeking in from behind the brim of his Panama hat.
 All I could see was his silhouette.

 Conjita was what he called me.
 Bunny, it was appropriate for me at the time.
-I hadn’t heard his accent in so long.
+I hadn’t heard his accent for so long.
 The smell of his aftershave, the sound of his beating heart.
-I had forgotten what it felt like to be completely safe.
+I forgot what it felt like to be completely safe.

-My grandfather and his friend that shot the rattle snake died when I was young.
-They had likely saved my life.
-I was no more than three, very small and mischievous.
+My grandfather and his friend that shot the rattlesnake died when I was young.
+They likely saved my life.
+I was no more than three, very small, and mischievous.
 The venom would have overtaken my tiny organs quicker than I could have been driven down the mountain to the nearest hospital.

-Their final days on earth would be years from this family gathering.
-As much as I wanted this moment to be real, it was not.
-This afternoon had long since passed.
+Their final days on earth would be years from this family gathering and as much as I wanted this moment to be real, it wasn’t.
 I closed my eyes tightly and tried to find the writhing pain that led me to this place.
 If I sat on that picnic bench much longer, I wouldn’t be able to make myself leave.